physicsdavid/mPicker/paper/paper.md

 and without needing to perform any mathematical calculations.

-The set of functions can either be included as a javascript file or simply copied into a javascript file for the simplest possible use.
+The set of functions can either be included as a javascript file or simply copied into a p5.js sketch.js file for the simplest possible use.

 This module was developed by the author as part of graduate work at the Queensland College of Art, Griffith University, and tested with undergraduate students in the course "Creative